Lawmakers close in on $7.5B measure to battle coronavirus

 The $7.5 billion package would triple Trump’s request but is expected to enjoy support from both the White House and Trump’s GOP allies on Capitol Hill.

-“When it comes to Americans’ health and safety, there is no reason to be penny-wise and pound-foolish,” Schumer said Tuesday.
+“When it comes to Americans’ health and safety, there is no reason to be penny-wise and pound-foolish,” top Senate Democrat Chuck Schumer said Tuesday.

+Frustration is palpable among lawmakers reporting widespread fear and impatience among their constituents, especially about a shortage of tests to detect the virus.

+“I wish we were a week earlier on producing these tests.
+Perhaps that’s a valid criticism,” said Sen. Marco Rubio, R-Fla.

 Deliberations on the bill are a bipartisan bright spot as Congress seeks to rebound from the bitterness of Trump’s impeachment and involves the pragmatic lawmakers on the House and Senate Appropriations panels, which have a track record of bipartisan success despite the partisanship engulfing Washington.